funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/vs-custom-ext/vs-custom-ext.md

 In the project I recently had been worked on I needed to create a lot of POCO classes.
 To make my work easier I quickly created simple Windows Forms application that helped me a little bit.
 <!-- #endheader -->

-I was bored with typing, even copy-pasting ‘public’, ‘get’, ‘set’ and other stuff, and written myself app that try to guess type out of name.
+I was bored with typing, even copy-pasting 'public', 'get', 'set' and other stuff, and written myself app that try to guess type out of name.

 It works like this.
 I just type class name and property name: